chevere/docs/components/Cache.md

 # Cache

-The Cache component is in charge of providing a filesystem-based persistent application cache layer.
+The [Cache](../reference/Chevere/Components/Cache/Cache.md) component is in charge of providing a filesystem-based persistent application cache layer.
 It is intended to be used to cache application states accelerated on top of [OPcache](https://www.php.net/opcache).

-[CacheInterface](../reference/Chevere/Interfaces/Cache/CacheInterface.md) describes the interface for the component in charge of handling cache.

 ::: tip Learn by Example
 Check the Router [make](https://github.com/chevere/examples/tree/master/03.Http#00router-makephp) and [resolve](https://github.com/chevere/examples/tree/master/03.Http#01router-resolvephp) for a working use-case of the Cache component.